PrincetonUniversity/PsyNeuLink/docs/source/index.rst

 Components are objects that perform a specific function, and Compositions are used to combine Components into an executable model.
 There are two primary kinds of Components:  `Mechanisms <Mechanism>` and `Projections <Projection>`.
 For those familiar with block modeling systems, Mechanisms are the "blocks" in PsyNeuLink, and Projections are the "links".
-Mechanisms take inputs, process them in some way, and generate outputs that can be sent to other Mechanisms.
+Mechanisms take inputs, use a function to process them in some way, and generate outputs that can be sent to other Mechanisms.
 Projections are used to send information from one Mechanism to another.
 A `Composition` uses Projections to link Mechanisms together into pathways that can execute a process, and processes can be combined to form networks or circuits that make up a systems-level model.
+A `Scheduler` coordinates the execution of Mechanisms in a Composition, each of which can be assigned one or more pre-specified or customized `Conditions <Condition>`.

 Mechanisms and Projections fall into two broad categories:  ones that *directly transmit and transform* information, taking the inputs to a model and generating its outputs;  and ones that *modulate* the transmission and transformation of information.
 PsyNeuLink provides a library of Components of each type.
 For example, there is a variety of ProcessingMechanisms that can be used to transform, integrate, and evaluate information; and there LearningMechanisms, ControlMechanisms, and GatingMechanism that can be used to modulate those processes.

+Since Mechanisms can implement any function, Projections insure that they can "communicate" with each other seamlessly, and a Scheduler together with Conditions can be used to specify any pattern of execution among Mechanisms in a Composition, PsyNeuLink can be used to integrate Mechanisms of different types, levels of analysis, and/or time scales of operation, composing heterogeneous Components into a single integrated system.
+This affords modelers the flexibility to commit each Component of their model to a form of processing and/or level of analysis that is appropriate for that Component, while providing the opportunity to test and explore how they interact with one another in a single system.

 .. _Index_Simple_Configurations: